 You have the opportunity to see different types of turtles like the hawksbill.
 You might encounter lobsters, yellowtail snapper, and many types of coral.

 The Pacific Ocean is cooler than the Caribbean coast.
-You will have the chance to see different types of species of shark, dolphins, whale sharks, and more.
+You will have the chance to see different types of species of sharks, dolphins, whale sharks, and more.

 The best dive sites on the Pacific coast are as follows.